zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 npm run zapier-push
 ```

-There are a lot of details left out - check out the full example app at https://github.com/zapier/zapier-platform-example-app-babel for a working setup.
+There are a lot of details left out - check out the full example app for a working setup.

+> Example App: check out https://github.com/zapier/zapier-platform-example-app-babel for a working example app using Babel.

 ## Example Apps